victorleaoo/SUSHI_Information_Retrieval_Archives/docs/4_ir_explain/2_models.md

-# Models that can be used for ExIR
+# Methods that can be used for ExIR

 Below there are few models I choose to help perform the explainability for the SUSHI models.